cgooderham94/customer-feedback/README.md

 ### Data Handling & Formatting

 Comments, form values and errors are stored in local state providing a simple and effective means of accessing and manipulating data for this application.
-Whilst comments would be added to the `FeedbackList` array in chronological order, an additional date property is added to each feedback item to ensure comments can maintain chronological order if they were to be fetched from an external source.
+Whilst comments would be added to the `FeedbackList` array in chronological order, an additional date property is added to each feedback item to ensure comments can maintain chronological order if new entries were to be merged with entries from an external source.

 ### Performance

+State is located in lowest common parent parent components to minimise unnecessary re-renders.

 ### Testing